adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

 Lineage stash is a lineage-based system (low recovery time overhead) that tries to reduce run-time overhead of previous such systems.
-Instead of recording a task's lineage before its execution (as previous ones do), each worker receives the lineage info, updates its local stash, forwards the most recent unsaved lineage and flushes its stash to a remote store.
+Instead of recording a task's lineage before its execution (as previous ones do), each worker receives the lineage info, updates its local stash (contains all tasks that worker has seen recently), forwards the most recent unsaved lineage and flushes its stash to a remote store.
 Since flushing is asynchronous, it has negligible impact on application latency during normal operation.

+The main idea here is that instead of storing the lineage in a reliable store at run-time, one can forward the full lineage along with every task call.
-A key here is to identify a mininum set of nondeterministic events to synchronously log to a local, in-memory stash and asynchronously flush that stash to a remote store such that global consistency can be recovered in a case of failure while also guaranteeing low runtime overhead, which means designing an efficient protocol to store the logs off the critical path of execution.
+A key to make this practical is to identify a mininum set of nondeterministic events to synchronously log to a local, in-memory stash and asynchronously flush that stash to a remote store such that global consistency can be recovered in a case of failure while also guaranteeing low runtime overhead.

+The lineage stash minimizes the amount logged by exploiting the fact that the computation in data processing is usually deterministic, while the nondeterministic events can usually be encapsulated by the order of execution.

+Requirements of large-scale fine-grained data processing applications
+  * good performance during normal operation (high throughput and low latency)
+  * high sensitivity to recovery time (should be short)
+  * many types computation performed in a single app (some are deterministic and some are nondeterministic), so achieving recovery correctness is tricky

+Lineage is recorded at the granularity of a batch (as opposed to e.g., partition).
+Think of it like to get this batch 'y', task A calls task B with 'x' as args, B produces 'z', which is passed to C, which returns 'y' (lineage for batch 'y' is A->B->C).
+This kind of batch lineage is tracked through data dependencies (specified through task args) and stateful dependencies (created between tasks that execute consecutively on the same process).

 ![Lineage stash architecture]({{site.baseurl}}/assets/2024-01-27-distributed-operating-systems_lineage_stash_arch.png)

+Ray system model
+  * a distributed scheduler dispatches tasks to local worker processes based on their data and stateful dependencies
+  * each Ray node can host multiple worker processes, which may be stateful (known as actors).
+They share an in-memory object store
+  * system metadata, such as task descriptions and object locations, is stored in a logically centralized global store

+  * challenges in applying lineage reconstruction to above setting
+    * the granularity at which lineage is recorded is much finer than in previous lineage-based systems (latency and throughput)
+    * the lineage is not only larger, it must also be updated at runtime to guarantee exactly-once record processing (asynch record processing introduces nondeterministic events when an operator processes data from multiple sources)
+    * these problems motivate an asynchronous logging approach, which presents its own challenge, maintaining the decentralized state, and complicates both run-time (local state has to be flushed somehow) and recovery (failed operator's lineage isn't in the central location).
+The final challenge is thus in designing simple protocols for flushing local state and recovering after a failure.
+    * final challenges are:
+    (1) removing the cost of recording lineage from the critical path of task execution (2) efficiently recording nondeterministic events
+    (3) designing simple, scalable protocols for flushing and recovering lineage

 What to log?
   * record lineage; lineage of an object consists of the task that created it